 It's been nearly a year since a gunman walked into a Church's Chicken restaurant in Otay Mesa and shot three employees, killing a woman, and despite a halt in the legal system due to the coronavirus pandemic, her family continues to push for justice.

 Maribel Ibañez, 28, was behind the counter of the fast-food restaurant on Nov.
 6, 2019, when a man -- after failing to pay for his food with what was suspected to be a counterfeit $100 bill -- opened fire on employees.

 Prosecutors believe that man is Albert Lee Blake, and despite his arrest, have had to put his prosecution on hold, to the frustration of Ibañez' family members.

 "He does not know nor can he imagine the damage he has caused to me and his family," Ramon Mendoza, Maribel Ibáñez's widower, told Telemundo 20 in Spanish.
 The two were married earlier that year.

 Blake's indictment on murder and attempted murder charges took place on Nov.
-26, 2019, and after his preliminary hearing on Feb.
-25, everything was put on hold as the novel coronavirus began spreading through the United States.
-Eight months have passed since the last hearing.
+26, 2019, but everything since was put on hold as the novel coronavirus began spreading through the United States.

 "We are going into a year and justice has not been served as it should be.
 What worries me is that, that tomorrow, we wake up and they say that he paid the bail and they let him go free as if he had not done anything," Mendoza said.